-This delicious red snapper recipe is cooked in a foil packet in the oven, basted with a perfect sweet and spicy sriracha based sauce.
+This delicious Baked Red Snapper recipe is cooked in a foil packet in the oven, basted with a perfect sweet and spicy honey lime sauce.
 I serve this with rice and lime wedges for a simple but flavorful dinner.

 So, are you tired of me talking about my favorite place in the world yet?
 Isla Mujeres, that is.
 This week, I decided to post recipes inspired by the delicious food found on my favorite island getaway.
 First, I posted Shrimp and Avocado Ceviche Cups recipe, and then I followed it up with a Mexican Restaurant Style Yellow Rice recipe.

-For this recipe, you don't have to use snapper.
-They also use grouper or mahi mahi if it's more readily available, and I think tilapia would work well.
-Any flaky white fish will pair well with the sauce.
+For this Baked Snapper Recipe, you don't have to use snapper!
+You can also use grouper or mahi mahi if it's more readily available, and I think tilapia would work well.
+Any flaky white fish will pair well with the sweet and spicy sauce.

 As I'm prone to doing, I added my own twist to this by mixing honey in with the sriracha.
 My family agreed that this was the perfect addition to balance out the spiciness of the sriracha, and the tartness of the citrus juices.
 Baking the fish in the foil keeps it very moist.
 After about 12 minutes, it will be perfectly flaky and ready to serve!

 If you want to thicken up the sauce and brown the top of the fish, open up the foil for a few minutes towards the end of the bake time and roast on the top rack!

 If you love this Baked Red Snapper with Spicy Honey Lime Sauce, I think you'll also enjoy:

 - Shrimp Kabobs: Spicy, Sweet Shrimp Skewer Recipe!

 - Sriracha Chicken with Mango Avocado Salsa